Art game: "Art game" versus "game art"

-Another key distinction that has been made between art games and games with artistic imagery (and indeed all games viewed as art) is that art games are intended as artistic creations from the outset whereas traditional games are often commercially motivated and play-oriented.
+Another key distinction that has been made between art games and games with artistic imagery (and indeed all games viewed as art) is that art games are intended as artistic creations from the outset, whereas traditional games are often commercially motivated and play-oriented.
 Thus the "game" portion of "game art" is merely the means to an artistic end.
 This has been expanded by some commentators to include the artistic intention of the curator as well as the original creator.

 This distinction also brings into focus the concept of "serious play."
-Graham and Elizabeth Coulter-Smith of Southampton Solent University and The University of Northampton respectively, define serious play as "a mode of communication that is not instrumental and not overbearingly focused on the linguistic model," a communicative medium that involves the concrete action of the participants rather than abstracts such as language.
-This holds significant implications for an artistic medium, as it facilitates communication of meaning through increasingly more empathetic and concrete means.
-Unlike other media, players of games must expend not only time but effort—in the form of problem-solving or the application of timed reflexes.
-This participatory element demonstrates that adding effort as an element in an art work results in a higher degree of emotional investment, and therefore a higher potential impact of artistic intent on the participant.
+In Art Games: Interactivity and the Embodied Gaze (2006), Elizabeth Coulter-Smith (with Graham Coulter-Smith) introduced the concept of "serious play," defining it as "a mode of communication that is not instrumental and not overbearingly focused on the linguistic model," a communicative medium that involves the concrete action of participants rather than abstractions such as language.
+This has significant implications for games as an artistic medium, as it facilitates communication of meaning through empathetic and embodied interaction.
+Unlike other media, players of games must invest not only time but effort—in the form of problem-solving or the application of reflexes.
+This participatory element demonstrates that adding effort as an element in an artwork can result in a higher degree of emotional investment, and therefore a greater potential impact of artistic intent on the participant.

 In distinguishing between art games and video game art, the elements of interactivity and often competition (or goals) are frequently emphasized.
 Because art games are games and because games are interactive, definitions for the art game tend to require interactivity whereas video game art can be either interactive or non-interactive.
 Beyond this, the questions of whether competition, rules, and goals are intrinsic to games and to what extent "play" is even definable in the context of an art game raise thorny problems for critics who compare a game like chess to a game like Sim City and who question the playfulness of a game like Escape From Woomera.
 A number of commentators have included the concept of competition as part of the definition of the art game to distinguish it from video game art.
 An example of such a definition is offered by Professor John Sharp: "Artgames are games in the formal sense of maintaining the experiential and formal characteristics of videogames—rules, game mechanics, goals, etc.—as an expressive form in the same way other artists might use painting, film or literature."
 Thus game art pieces can be seen to employ traditional (non-art) games as the canvas or artistic medium whereas art games employ the formal qualities of the game as the artistic medium.